sukamat/da-admin/README.md

 ### Additional details

 1. You can make your own buckets tied to your own Cloudflare account or you can request a `.dev.vars` file.
+2. Cloudflare KV, which is used for org properties and session login info is locally stored when developing locally.
+You will need to make your own local KVs to test against.